r-Techsupport/rTS_Wiki/docs/safety-security/ransomware.md

 5. These are the only options.
 There is no magic way to solve this, and there is no way to crack the encryption yourself.

 ## What do I do next?
-* [Backup your stuff immediately](/docs/backups/backups), preferably to multiple locations.
+1. [Backup your stuff immediately](/docs/backups/backups), preferably to multiple locations.
-* Enable file extensions.
+2. Enable file extensions.
-    * Many forms of ransomware use social-engineering to exploit the user, and a popular method is a script that an email claims is a invoice.
-This is actually a JavaScript file, but without file extensions on, you will not see the .js extension on the file, as opposed to the .docx that should be on a document.
+    * File extensions show what type of file you are opening.
+Many malicious programs disguise themselves as relatively harmless files.
+For example, a malicious program could show up as `invoice.docx`, but will show up as `invoice.docx.exe` with file extensions enabled.
-* Disable macros in Microsoft Office.
+3. Disable macros in Microsoft Office.
-    * Much like the previous point, ransomware can also exploit macros in Office to run their malicious payloads.
+    * Ransomware can also exploit macros in Office to run their malicious payloads.
-* Do not open attachments in emails that you are not expecting, see the above two points for why.
+4. Do not open attachments in emails that you are not expecting, see the above two points for why.
-* Stay up to date on all OS and application updates. **An unpatched system is a vulnerable system.**
+5. Stay up to date on all OS and application updates. **An unpatched system is a vulnerable system.**